Jay N. Forrest

 Albuquerque, NM, USA

-Jay N. Forrest is an ordained Humanist minister with the Church of Spiritual Humanism, a certified meditation teacher with the Aura Wellness Center, and the author of over a dozen books.
-He was a contributing author for The Routledge Handbook of Religious Naturalism.
+Jay N. Forrest is an ordained Humanist minister with the Church of Spiritual Humanism, a Certified Meditation Teacher with the Aura Wellness Center, and an Accredited Meditation Teacher with The Priority Academy.
+In addition to being the author of over a dozen books, he was also a contributing author for The Routledge Handbook of Religious Naturalism.

-Jay did his religious studies at Central Bible College and Berean University, and received his Doctor of Ministry degree (DMin) from Trinity Evangelical Christian University.
-He also received a Diploma in Modern Applied Psychology from the Academy of Modern Applied Psychology.
+Jay did his undergraduate religious studies at Central Bible College and Berean University, and received his Doctor of Ministry degree (DMin) from Trinity Evangelical Christian University.
+He received his Diploma in Psychology from the Academy of Modern Applied Psychology.

-Jay has taken courses in Buddhism from Harvard Divinity School, Princeton University, and the University of Virginia.
-He has also taken courses in meditation from Naropa University, the Ashoka eDharma Learning Center, Nalandabodhi Center, and Deer Park Monastery.
-He has taken courses in Humanism from the Humanist Institute.
+Jay has taken courses in Buddhism and meditation from Harvard Divinity School, Princeton University, Naropa University, and the University of Virginia.
+He has taken courses in Zen Buddhism from Deer Park Monastery and the Ashoka eDharma Learning Center.